 - Specializes in adapting curriculum to meet your objectives

 Check out our FEAF and TOGAF® course offerings today or contact us at: email@example.com or 703-333-6098

-This course leverages an exclusive "Cloud EA" platform that allows students to do e-learning, discussions, chats, Mind Mapping, polling, worksheets for the Common Approach Methodology, and modeling with ArchiMate and BPMN.
+This course leverages a unique portfolio of tools that allow students to do e-learning, discussions, chats, Mind Mapping, polling, worksheets for the Common Approach Methodology, and modeling with ArchiMate and BPMN.
 The discussion app also allows students to upload images and files to share.
 However, the truly compelling capability is the built-in architecture repository and the ability to store, retrieve, share and comment on each other's models.

 The course features real-world challenges the Federal Government is facing and features group activities for about half the time of the course, which has been widely embraced, as have the intuitive Cloud EA apps.
 Students have an unparalled opportunity to collaborate on what turn out to often be common challenges.
 The class ends with a Capstone Group Architecture Project that allows the students to showcase how much they have learned about the FEA.

 EA Principals has taken the EA training environment and made it actionable instead of having students endure reviewing stacks of PowerPoint slides for five days.
 The applied nature of the course is also an accelerator for EA teams, showing them that it is possible to ramp up quickly and provide output that is immediately relevant to their transformation jobs and responsibilities.
 Student feedback has been overwhelmingly positive.

 Advanced Applied FEAF and an individual practicum by each graduate of these first two courses—continue with the applied learning approach and environment.